Rise-Vision/rise-time-date/README.md

 The component will send the following events:

 - **configured**: The component has initialized what it requires to and is ready to handle a _start_ event.
+- **data-update**: An event providing an object as described [here](#provided-data).
+- **data-error**: An event indicating there have been invalid attribute values (i.e. time format) provided.
+An error object is provided in `event.details`.
+This event will be sent once only.

 The component listens for the following events:

-- **start**: This event will cause the component to start generating events.
-It can be dispatched to the component when the _configured_ event has been fired.
+- **start**: This event will trigger the component to do internal configuration and then render the formatted date and/or time every second, as well as sending the **data-update** event.
+It can be dispatched to the component when the configured event has been fired.

 ### Provided data

-Coming soon ...
+The **data-update** event provides an object with a `details` property, containing `date`, `time`, and `user` properties.
+Each of these contain the following fields:

+- `date`
+  - A formatted value of the current date
+- `time`
+  - A formatted value of the current time
+  - The individual units making up the time adhering to user selected 12 or 24 hour format and timezone format applied (if chosen).
+Hour, Minutes, Seconds
+- `user`
+  - The user selected values: `time format`, `date format`, and `timezone`

 ### Logging

-Coming soon ...
+The component logs the following events to BQ:

+- **start received**: The component receives the start event and commences execution.
+- **Invalid type**: The component does now have a type matching `timedate`, `time` or `date`.
+- **Invalid format**: The provided `date` or `time` do not match the valid formats.

 ### Offline play